-The battery is one of the most important parts of the vehicle, and it is helpful in starting the engine of the vehicle and also provides DC power to all electrically driven parts of the vehicle.
+The battery is one of the most important parts of the vehicle, which helps in starting the engine and also provides DC power supply to all the electrically driven parts of the vehicle.
 Such as vehicle headlights and taillights, sensors, radios, wiper motors, and air blower motors.

 What is Car Battery Voltage?

-A fully charged 12V car battery can have a voltage of 12.6 To 12.8V with the engine off and 13.5 To 14.7V with the engine running.
-Car battery voltage refers to how much DC electrical power is stored in a car battery, which enables the battery to successfully operate the various electrically powered components of the car.
-Because various components of vehicles require a certain voltage to function.
+Car battery voltage refers to how much DC electrical power is stored in the car battery, which enables the battery to successfully operate various electrically driven components of the car.
+A fully charged 12V car battery has a voltage of 12.6 to 12.8V with the engine off and 13.5 to 14.7V with the engine running.
+Because various components of vehicles require a certain voltage to function,.

-Accordingly, the car battery provides sufficient voltage to the electrical components of the vehicle.
-When the voltage of a car battery is low, the vehicle’s electrical components may not function properly.
-Therefore, to keep the voltage of the car battery constant, the alternator is constantly charged when the engine is running.
+Accordingly, the car battery provides sufficient voltage to the vehicle’s electrical components.
+When the voltage of a car battery is low, the vehicle’s electrical components cannot function properly.
+Therefore, to keep the voltage of the car battery stable, the alternator is continuously charged while the engine is running.

 How Many Volts Is A Car Battery?